On this page:

 Hearing habilitation will include:

-Hearing loss can cause problems for your child as he grows.
-He may have trouble speaking, reading, learning in school, and making friends.
+Hearing loss can cause problems for your child as they grow.
+They may have trouble speaking, reading, learning in school, and making friends.
 What treatment your child needs will depend on:

 Treatment will focus on the way you want your child to communicate.
 Some of the ways include: